 You may be able to get a loan from your bank.
 However, the big banking institutions may not always be your best option.

 If you have poor credit or are in another less-than-perfect financial situation, an alternative lender may be an option worth considering.
-These lenders are, in general, more likely to consider applicants with one too many bad credit listings on their report.
+These lenders are, in general, more likely to offer bad credit loans.

 Should I buy new or used?